weibeld-personalisation/windows/README.md

 1. Overwrite the content of the settings file with the custom settings in [`settings.json`](https://github.com/weibeld/windows-terminal-settings/blob/main/settings.json)
 1. Save the Windows Terminal settings file and restart Windows Terminal

 > As mentioned, Windows Terminal is the only terminal application that you will ever need from now on.
-WSL 2 will run from Windows Terminal, and if you need _Command Prompt_ or _PowerShell_ you can run them in Windows Terminal too (through their corresponding profiles).
+WSL&nbsp;2 will run from Windows Terminal, and if you need _Command Prompt_ or _PowerShell_ you can run them in Windows Terminal too (through their corresponding profiles).

 ### 7. Install Git for Windows

-This is not for using Git on Windows (_God forbid!_) but for making the [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) available to the Linux distributions in WSL 2 (that will be installed later).
-This is the [recommended way](https://github.com/weibeld/windows-terminal-settings/blob/main/settings.json) of setting up Git credentials in WSL 2.
+This is not for using Git on Windows (_God forbid!_) but for making the [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) available to the Linux distributions in WSL&nbsp;2 (that will be installed later).
+This is the [recommended way](https://github.com/weibeld/windows-terminal-settings/blob/main/settings.json) of setting up Git credentials in WSL&nbsp;2.

 Install Git for Windows as follows: